-A student enrolled for 9 hours is considered a full-time student.
+A student enrolled for 9 hours is considered a fulltime student.
+A student enrolled for 6 hours is considered a half-time student.
+A student enrolled for less than 6 hours is considered a part-time student.
 No student will be permitted to enroll for more than 12 hours per semester without special approval from the director of the graduate program.

-1. Good Academic Standing: To remain in good academic standing, the student must maintain a cumulative 3.00 GPA and a 3.00 GPA on the most recent 12 semester hours of work.

-2. Probation: Should the student's cumulative graduate GPA fall below 3.00, he/she will be placed on academic probation.
+- Good Academic Standing: To remain in good academic standing, the student must maintain a cumulative 3.00 GPA and a 3.00 GPA on the most recent 12 semester hours of work. - Probation: Should the student's cumulative graduate GPA fall below 3.00, he/she will be placed on academic probation.
 A student on academic probation will not be allowed to enroll for more than 6 hours during any term the probation applies.
-The probationary student is required to achieve a 3.25cumulative GPA by the time the student has completed the next 9 hours of course work.
+The probationary student is required to achieve a 3.25 cumulative GPA by the time the student has completed the next 9 hours of course work.
 A course(s) may be repeated to achieve the requisite GPA.
-If the requisite GPA is attained, the academic probation status will be removed.

-3. Suspension: If the requisite GPA is not attained, the student will be suspended from graduate studies at Lipscomb for the following semester, after which the student may apply for readmission.
+If the requisite GPA is attained, the academic probation status will be removed. - Suspension: If the requisite GPA is not attained, the student will be suspended from graduate studies at Lipscomb for the following semester, after which the student may apply for readmission.
+Additionally, a graduate course in which a student earns an "F" will cause suspension for the following semester.
 The student may be required to appear before the Graduate Committee.